Exafunction/codeium_xcode/README.md

 ### Suggestion

 The app can provide real-time code suggestions based on the files you have opened.
-It's powered by GitHub Copilot and Codeium.
+It's powered by Codeium.

 The feature provides two presentation modes: